 "What The Hell Do You Think Leona Really Puts In That Pizza?"

-I have to admit, it was the movie, Mystic Pizza, that initially piqued my interest in visiting the tiny town of Mystic, CT.
+it was the movie, Mystic Pizza, that initially piqued my interest in visiting the tiny town of Mystic, CT.

 When my friend and I were the only two people to get off at the train station, I had a strange feeling that there may not be more to this quaint seaside village (yes, technically it's a village) than just its famous pizza parlor.

 But boy was I wrong.
 Not only did I have one of the best meals of my life, I explored every inch of the place even in the dead of winter.
 After checking into our room at Mystic Inn, my friend, Maura, and I walked over the drawbridge to discover the main street that was filled with tiny mom and pop shops, ice cream parlors, and to our excitement, Mystic Pizza.
 We decided to head there for dinner since it was still only late morning.
 After walking along a small fork in the road, we came up the Captain Daniel Packer Inne.
 We came in to dry off from the snow outside and maybe try a hot toddy or two.

 Fast forward 6 hours later and Maura and I had officially taken over the fireplace seating, eaten a two-course lunch, and consumed the most glorious hot apple ciders with maple whisky that we'd ever had.
 In fact, we loved the place so much that we contemplated staying for dinner.

 But we had to try Mystic Pizza!